reliablerascal/sounds-of-toxins/README.md

 <li>add different types of instrumentation to make this more fun/interesting
 <li>add a user selector to switch city selection
 <li>retrieve current data via API or web scraping to make this a "living" web page
-<li>research more comprehensively about any existing chord-based data sonification projects
+<li>conduct more comprehensive research about existing chord-based data sonification projects
 </ul>

 ## Guide to the Repository